Elive/synthwave-player/README.md

 -   **Peer-to-Peer Sharing:** Build shareable music libraries with friends over peer-to-peer connections, directly integrated with yours!
 -   **User Authentication:** Optional username/password protection to restrict access to your player.
 -   **Audio Equalizer:** A built-in equalizer to customize your sound.
--   **Easy Sharing:** A QR code generator to easily share links to your player, playlists, or songs.
 -   **New Version Notifier:** An in-app notification when a new version of the player is available.
 -   **User Statistics:** Track listening habits and see stats on a per-user basis.
 -   **Notifications of different types:** To differentiate between info, debug, error, or warning messages.